-Civil War period, Martially inspected Remington New Model Army percussion revolver, serial number 93283.
+Fine to excellent, late Civil War period, Martially inspected Remington New Model Army percussion revolver, serial number 141948, manufactured in March, 1865.

-Fine to excellent Civil War period, Martially inspected Remington New Model Army percussion revolver, serial number 93283.
 Eight inch octagonal barrel, with three-line address: “PATENTED SEPT.
 14. 1858 / E. REMINGTON & SONS.
-ILION NEW YORK.U.S.A. / NEW-MODEL”.
-Blued barrel, frame, back-strap, trigger, web-shaped loading lever and cylinder, with case-coloured hammer.
+ILION NEW YORK.U.S.A. / NEW MODEL”.
+Blued barrel, frame, back-strap, trigger, web-shaped loading lever and cylinder.
 The rounded trigger-guard assembly remains plain brass.
-Complimented with two-piece oiled finish walnut grips.
-Military sub-inspector initials “D”, “W”, “R” and “C” on the barrel, frame, cylinder, grips and trigger-guard.
-The Government inspector’s cartouche is visible, but very faint on the left side grip.
+Complimented with two-piece oiled walnut grips.
+Military sub-inspector initials “D”, “R” and “S” on the barrel, frame, cylinder, grips and trigger-guard.
+The cylinder has a number “2” stamped twice, between two of the nipples.
+The Government inspector’s cartouche “RPB” (unidentified inspector, who inspected Remington New Model Army revolvers, early in 1865) is visible, on the left side grip.

-Overall with about 90% original military finish remaining.
-Good working order with tight action and 9/10 bright bore.
+Overall with about 85% plus original military finish remaining.
+Good working order with tight action and near 10/10 bright bore.
 Appears unfired, with scratches and storage marks.
 An hard to find American Civil War revolver in near excellent condition.